By Bob McIntosh

 To land a job now, you will need to have a strong LinkedIn profile.

 And, that profile needs to clearly brand you.

 But is a strong, well-branded LinkedIn profile enough?

-I asked asked Hannah Morgan, Kevin Turner, Jessica Hernandez, and Andy Foote for their insights for the year ahead and received answers ranging from the importance of search engine optimization (SEO) to building a strong network and engaging with your network.
+I asked asked Hannah Morgan, Kevin Turner, Jessica Hernandez, and Andy Foote for their insights and received answers ranging from the importance of search engine optimization (SEO) to building a strong network and engaging with your network.

 Before I share the experts' advice, let's start with the basics -- branding yourself with your LinkedIn profile.
 This will always be important.

 Job seekers will have to put more effort into writing content for not only SEO, but content that resonates with hiring authorities.

 Yet great content won't be enough: